 Whether you are a pre-dawn runner, or a sunset runner.
 Running outside in fading daylight has it’s challenges.

-As we are coming into the cooler months, the days are getting shorter and the most common thread theme I hear on various running forms is “I want to get a headlamp what do I get?”
+As we are coming into the cooler months, the days are getting shorter and the most common thread theme I hear on various running forums is “I want to get a headlamp, what do I get?”

 My answer is always the same.